What is the history of tax deferred exchanging?

 Okay, second important time rule.
 In addition, after you close your relinquished or exchange property, you'll have 45 days from that closing in which to name candidate or targets properties in which to exchange.
 So that first 45 days out of the total of 180 is called the exchange period.

 There are two rules for identifying and one exception which we cover elsewhere, but let me give you the rule which is used 95% of the time.
 It is this.
 The three property rule.
 And it is this: You can name or identify any three properties of any value.
 But your identification must be in writing, and it must be transmitted or postmarked within that 45 day period.
-Now you can use our online identification tool if you prefer.
+Now you can use our online identification tool in the Exchanger Portal if you prefer.
 It simply handles the transmission aspect electronically and the signatures are digital.
 But it is pretty convenient if you are on vacation, and today is your 45 day and all you have is a smart phone.
-And those are the basic time constraints.
+But those are the basic rules.